 Where are all the ladies? is the question that inspired Meesen Brown and cofounder Thomas Maher to create Behere, an all-inclusive expat experience for working women.
-Starting at $1,400 a month, the company arranges, furnished, short-term apartments, coworking spaces (with high-speed Wi-Fi, of course), fitness-club memberships, community activities, and networking events in 12 cities across Europe and Southeast Asia, from Bangkok to Barcelona.
+The company arranges, furnished, short-term apartments, coworking spaces (with high-speed Wi-Fi, of course), fitness-club memberships, community activities, and networking events in cities across Europe and Southeast Asia, from Bali to Barcelona.

 After living in Canada and Australia, Brown worked on the road for 18 months, experiencing the struggles and setbacks of a digital nomad.
 “Women shouldn’t feel like they can’t live abroad because of safety concerns or a lack of community,” Brown says.
 “There’s a great need for women to have a support system and sustainable infrastructure for their remote careers.”

 Behere taps into this growing trend of job flexibility.
 For many employees, the days of the 9-to-5 office are long gone, as online opportunities and satellite teams push the boundaries of how and where we log in.
-Roughly 43 percent of Americans spent time working remotely in the past year, and by 2020, 50 percent of the American workforce will be freelance.
+By 2020, an estimated 50 percent of the American workforce will be freelance.
 This cultural shift affords business travelers more time to see the world and less time chained to the desk.

 Behere also considers lifestyle needs by providing fitness memberships, optional volunteer opportunities, and networking events to connect with local entrepreneurs—all included in the price.
 It partners with local gyms such as LoveCycle in Barcelona and Muay Thai studios in Asia that provide English-speaking classes.
 “Fitness is often put on the back burner for travelers,” Brown says.
 “But when you’re living in a new city, it’s important to stay healthy and maintain that routine.”

-“I want to empower and inspire women to see the world,” Brown says.
+“I want to empower and inspire women to see the world,” she continues.
 “There’s been so much change for women lately, and it’s incredible to be a part of that and help shape the way we work, even if it’s on a small scale.”